alperkumcu/alperkumcu.github.io/scicomm.md

 <p>Please get into touch via email (alperkumcu-at-gmail.com) if you would like me to talk at your event.
 Science communication is as valuable as doing the actual research!
 I am always eager to talk about my work regardless of the academic level and background of the audience.
 I also talk about language and (psycho)linguistics in general and (cognitive) interpreting studies.
 To give you an idea, below you can find the events/lectures/seminars that I have been invited as a speaker.
 I can deliver the talk face-to-face or online in English or Turkish.</p>
 <br>

+### 2025

+1. *Maddenin Yapısı Belli, Peki Ya Dilin?* (The structure of matter is clear.
+But what about language?).
+21 May 2025.
+Department of Chemistry.
+Hacettepe University, Turkey (face to face)

+2. *Şizofrenide dil ve düşünce bozuklukları: dilbilimsel analiz ve doğal dil işleme* (Language and Thought Disorders in Schizophrenia: Linguistic Analysis and Natural Language Processing).
+16 May 2025.
+Department of Psychology.
+Ankara University, Turkey (face to face))

+3. *Kötülüğün Söylemi: Dil, Metafor ve Gerçekliğin İnşası* (The Discourse of Evil: Language, Metaphor, and the Construction of Reality).
+22 March 2025.
+Psikiyatri Kış Okulu 2025. (face to face)

 ### 2024

 1. *Psikodilbilim ve Psikoloji Kesişiminde Dil* (Language at the Intersection of Psycholinguistics and Psychology).
 25 December 2024.
 Department of Pyschology.
 Ankara Sosyal Bilimler Üniversitesi (ASBÜ), Turkey (online)

 2. *Bedenlenmiş biliş ve dil rehabilitasyonu* (Embodied cognition and language rehabilitation).
 24 May 2024.
 Department of Language and Speech Therapy.
 Anadolu University, Turkey (online)